Publications

 Peer/Editor Reviewed Publications

-2023.
-Sensory Co-laboring: Mine Detection Dogs and Handlers in Humanitarian Demining in Colombia.
+Forthcoming Sensory Co-laboring: Mine Detection Dogs and Handlers in Humanitarian Demining in Colombia.
 Environmental Humanities 15 (3).
-LINK

 Forthcoming.
 Ordinary Warfare and Militarized Landscapes.
 A Syllabus.
 Critical Ethnic Studies Journal.
 9 (1).
 (Fall 2023).

-2017.
-Co-author.
-“Ethics, Collaboration, and Knowledge Production: Digital Storytelling with Sexually Diverse Farmworkers in California.”
+2017 “Ethics, Collaboration, and Knowledge Production: Digital Storytelling with Sexually Diverse Farmworkers in California.”
 Lateral: Journal of the Cultural Studies Association.
 6(1) Spring.
+Co-authored with Tania Lizarazo, Elisa Oceguera, David Tenorio, Diana Pardo Pedraza and Robert McKee Irwin.
 LINK

 Book Chapters